The Role of the Revolutionary Organisation

 An individual anarchist can only do so much on their own.
 The feeling of isolation which capitalism imposes can often lead to disillusionment and despair.
 The lasting change that is essential to anarchism is brought about by taking action together as a collective.
 Collective action in the shape of an anarchist group can accomplish far more than the individual members can achieve in isolation.
 A federated network constantly keeping us informed, sharing best practice and supporting each other when needed can punch well above the weight of any single group.

-potential to act in a concerted manner against the bosses.
+By the same token, the working class is more easily dominated and exploited when we are divided.
+When we organise ourselves collectively we have the potential to act in a concerted manner against the bosses.
 Individual actions may alter conditions temporarily, but do not alter the condition between classes on a wide scale or with any lasting effect.
 Collective action also creates a spirit of combativeness as people realise that, far from being powerless, they do have the power to bring about change.

 Direct Action